White Africans of European ancestry: Southern Africa

 Serbs and people of Serbian descent constitute a fairly large population in South Africa, accounting for 25–30,000 people, mostly residing in Gauteng.
 Over 22 Serbian folklore groups are active in South Africa, and participate in church-based activities.
 There are a number of diaspora clubs and associations, as well as several Serbian Orthodox churches in the country.
 The Serbian community in South Africa has existed since the 19th century, and during World War II the government of Yugoslavia sent agents to recruit Serbian immigrants, then mostly concentrated in Cape Town.
 In 1952, the Serbian community that left Socialist Federative Republic of Yugoslavia after World War II founded a local Saint Sava church and school municipality in Johannesburg.
 In 1978, a local Serbian Orthodox Church dedicated to Thomas the Apostle was built.
 Today, a local school teaches students Serbian language with support under the program defined by the Ministry of Education of Serbia.

 Additionally, there are Serbian communities in Zambia numbering nearly 3,000 which has existed in Zambia for over six decades and Botswana.
 In 2009 the Rector of St. Thomas the Apostle Serbian Orthodox Church in Johannesburg visited the Serbian community of Zambia, who attend the local Greek church.
+The Serbian community in Botswana began construction of its first church in Gaborone in 2016.

+Hungarians in Africa

+Magyarab people

+The Magyarabs are a small community living within Nubia, along the Nile in Egypt and Sudan.
+They descend from Hungarians (Magyars) who intermarried with locals, and are believed to date back to the late 16th century, when Hungary and Egypt were part of the Ottoman Empire.

+Southern Africa

+There are also about 4,000 Hungarians living in South Africa.
+Tokai, a suburb of Cape Town is named after Tokaj, a range of hills in Hungary, it was originally an open area with various wine farms and smallholdings.